eth-brownie/brownie/docs/nonlocal-networks.rst

 On non-local networks, use the ``Contract`` class to interact with already deployed contracts.

 You can instantiate the contract using ``contract.Contract`` method.
-You will need to provide an ABI (typically as a JSON file) that is generated from the compiled contract code.
+You will need to provide an ABI that is generated from the compiled contract code.
+Note, this ABI must be provided as JSON interface object, not a file object or other structures.

 .. code-block:: python